Jimmyhjl/FCP-Final-/README.md

 ## Task 3

-Functions which were not specified for the task were added to the code
+Functions which were not specified for the task were added to the code.
+- get_neighbour_indexes() defined in the Node class, returns the network's indices for every neighbour of a node
+- BFS(root_node) defined in the Network class, peforms a Breadth-first-search to find the shortest route to every other node in the network from the root_node

+test

 ## Task 4